sbedell/web-extensions/queryParamsRemover/README.md

 This should stay installed even when exiting / restarting.
 Might get a notification pop up warning you about dev mode though.
 Going to look into getting this on the Chrome store soon.

+---
+### TODOs
+1. Add utm_referrer
+2. Add functionality to remove the FBclid from copying URLs via "Copy Link Location" (right-click menu).
+3. Add an on/off toggle switch (could just disable it tho?)